Shazia Iqbal

-Shazia Iqbal (born 1984, in Patna) is an Indian filmmaker, who is known for making films that question injustice or inequality.
+Shazia Iqbal (born 1984) is an Indian filmmaker.

 Early life and education

 Shazia was born in Patna, Bihar, in 1984 to a Muslim family.
 She graduated as an architect, then later attended MetFilm School.

 Career

 Shazia worked in advertising before entering film industry.
 She started her career in the film industry as production designer.
 Her debut short film as director was Bebaak.
 It won the Best Short Film (Fiction) award in 65th Filmfare Awards.
 It also won the Audience Choice Award for Best Short at the Indian Film Festival of Los Angeles.
 Her first feature film is Dhadak 2.